railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

 If you have experience of managing with traditional software you'll know the problem of getting useful indicators.
 If you ask your accountant for a stock valuation or the value added by production he'll give you a figure.
-If you ask for the same figure from your stores manager you'll get an entirely different figure.
+If you ask for the same figure from your stores manager you'll get an entirely different amount.
 It's terrible because you have no idea who's right.

 In Open ERP the management of stock is totally integrated with the accounts, to give strong coherence between the two systems.
 The double-entry structure of locations enables a very precise